colombarifm/OPD_chirality_index/README.md

 export OMP_NUM_THREADS=<ncores>
 ```

-As an example, the reduced Osipov chirality index (G0,s, as reported on Solymosi et al. 2002)
+As an example, the scaled Osipov chirality index (G0,s, as reported on Solymosi et al. 2002)
 calculation was performed for multiple biphenyl conformations along its torsional profile
 (structures obtained at the GFN2-xTB level), as shown below: